mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 - what would you like to use, Java/Linux or DotNet/SQLServer?
 - how will you host it - on-prem?
 3rd party datacentre?

-Now though there are a frankly bewildering array of tech stack choices, and some - such as AWS - combine to a fair extent stack choices with hosting.
+Now though there are a frankly bewildering array of tech stack choices, and sometimes, some of them - such as AWS - combine to some extent the stack choices with the hosting choices, they're less clear-cut concerns.

 The aim of this article is not to offer suggestions on hosting or stack choices, but to raise the considerations which may apply and which a solution designer must consider: